AntonioFasano/BloomR/src/bloomr.md

 :   path to the markdown file to be converted.

 pdf.file
 :   path to the PDF file to be generated.
+If missing, change extension of rmd.file to pdf.

+quiet
+:   FALSE to show the system PATH variable.

 Details
 -------
-The function will stop with an error if you have not installed BloomR LaTeX addons.
-To install them use `br.getLatexAddons()`.
+The function will stop with an error if you have not installed proper BloomR version.

 Value
 -----